builderbill

 • Make sure the ladder is in good condition.

-• Always have the ladder higher than the roof edge, to give you support as you step on and off.
+• Always have the ladder at least three rungs or say 1 meter higher than the roof edge, to give you support as you step on and off.

 • Never step on any of those higher rungs though, use the one lower than the edge to get onto and off the roof.

 • For extension ladders use the manufacturer's recommendations for minimum lap.
 Personally I hate to see ladders stretched out to their maximum.
-I always go for extra strength.
-More lap.
-If my ladder is not long enough, I just hire one that is.
+I always go for extra strength that more lap gives.
+If your ladder is not long enough, NEVER EXTEND IT PAST THE RECOMMENDED LAP!
+Go out and hire a longer one.

 • Don't over stretch out on a too short ladder.
 It is dangerous and apart from that it is not efficient.
 If you are drilling, you want to be pushing at just about chest height, not stretching above your head.
 Simple logic.